pyodide/pyodide/docs/usage/type-conversions.md

 - when indexing a `JsProxy`

 ## Round trip conversions
-Translating an object from Python to Javascript and then from Javascript back to Python is guaranteed to give an object that is equal to the original object (with the exception of `nan` because `nan != nan`).
+Translating an object from Python to Javascript and then back to Python is guaranteed to give an object that is equal to the original object (with the exception of `nan` because `nan != nan`).
 Furthermore, if the object is proxied into javascript, then translation back unwraps the proxy, and the result of the round trip conversion `is` the original object (in the sense that they live at the same memory address).

-Translating an object from Javascript to Python and then from Python back to Javascript gives an object that is `===` to the original object (with the exception of `NaN` because `NaN !== NaN`, and of `null` which after a round trip is converted to `undefined`).
+Translating an object from Javascript to Python and then back to Javascript gives an object that is `===` to the original object (with the exception of `NaN` because `NaN !== NaN`, and of `null` which after a round trip is converted to `undefined`).
 Furthermore, if the object is proxied into Python,